astonish-g/garo-notes/personal-notes/Obsidian/Obsidian/General CSS snippets.md

 ---
 >[!tip] Below are the snippets that I am using right now:
 >- Hides minimize/maximize and close buttons.
+>- Frees up the space reserved for the minimize/maximize and close buttons.
 >- Increases the radius of the callout.
 >- Changes code and code block backgrounds and borders.
 >- Changes sidebar toggle button background.